batmany13/about-me/README.md

 ### I like trying new ideas all the time

 I am an entrepreneuer at heart which means I love trying out new ideas and see if it'll actually work.
 Thus, I lean towards action and executing.
 I might read an article, synthesize the learnings and then apply the concepts the very next day (I consider this my superpower).
-Its not that I am "fickle", its I want to see if I can apply what I learn.
-And if I see something works, I'll continue to use and refine it.
+It's not that I am fickle, I just want to see if I can apply what I learn quickly.
+And if an idea works, I will continue to iterate and refine it over time.

 ### I am transparent about work and my own fallibility

 I believe sharing information is the key to our success.
 I think the only way we can act with autonomy is to have all the necessary information to make decisions.
-This also bleeds into who I am as a person, and I am fairly an open book and am very comfortable with being vulnerable and saying "I don't know".
+This also bleeds into who I am as a person, and I am an open book and am very comfortable with being vulnerable and saying "I don't know" or "I messed up".

 ### I am an eternal optimist and like creating a fun environment